Amateur boxing: Competitions

 Contrary to professional boxing, which utilizes lineal system, amateur boxing events are different in principle (although professional and amateur cards could appear much similar to each other).

 Types of competition

 Championships are usually divided into the following age-limited subcategories:

 The following ring-experience-oriented divisions are usually represented at tournaments:

 There are also specific types of contest for servicemen and jailed people:

 In terms of weight classes contests could be either:

-Absolute championships without weight limits completely or in two weight classes (over/under 91 kilogram) took place in socialist countries in the absence of professional boxing, allowing to determine country's undisputed champion regardless of weight (over 91: usually contested by light heavyweights and heavyweights; under 91: contested by middleweights with significant other advantages to compensate the weight disparity.)
+Absolute championships without weight limits completely or in two weight classes (over/under 91 kilogram) took place in socialist countries in the absence of professional boxing, allowing to determine country's undisputed champion regardless of weight (over 91: usually contested by light heavyweights and heavyweights; under 91: contested by middleweights with significant other advantages to compensate the weight disparity).
 Competitions other than absolute, always had strict weight regulations, weigh-in procedures, etc.

 Governing bodies

-Essentially, there are three governing bodies in amateur boxing, which rule internationally:
+There are several major international governing bodies in amateur boxing: